 Here is the absolute easiest way to age new Christmas Ornaments to make them look like vintage shiny brites.

-I have tried several methods that I’ve seen online and nothing really worked well for me until my shiny light bulb in my brain finally went off.
-So here’s my ah ha moment and how to do it!.
+I have tried several methods I’ve seen online, and nothing worked well for me until the shiny light bulb in my brain finally went off.
+So here’s my ah-ha moment and how to do it!

 Prep Work